jose-Abel/Ruby-Capstone-Telegram-Bot/README.md

 - Linkedin: [Jose Abel Ramirez Frontany](https://www.linkedin.com/in/jose-abel-ramirez-frontany-7674a842/)

 ## Getting Started
 In order to run this bot, first create a .env file in the root of this project.
 Assigned 3 variable for the 3 API keys in the .env file, the API keys are the telegram token, the coinmarketcap API key and the crypto-news-api key.

+### Telegram Token
+Go to the Telegram Channel 'BotFather' and tyoe the command '/newbot'.
+The BotFather'll asked for the name of the bot, that will be the channel you visit it to run it, after you type it 'll asked for a username, after you type for a username BotFather'll send you a message that includes the HTTP API key needed for next instructions.

+###  coinmarketcap API Key
+Go to https://www.coinmarketcap.com and choose to sign up to create a new free account.
+After that is done click in Products tab and then in Crypto API.
+It will take you to the Dashboad for developers and then hover the mouse in the field below API Key and will display a button named COPY KEY, once clicked the message in the button changed to Copied! and that is the API key needed for next instructions.

+### cryptocontrol.io API Key
+Go to https://wwww.cryptocontrol.io/en/developers/apis and choose to sign up to create a new free account.
+After done click in the button GET API KEY and it will show you an API key needed for next instructions.

-This keys has to be stored in variables with the following names TELEGRAM_TOKEN_KEY for the telegram token, COINMARKETCAP_API for the coinmarketcap API key and CRYPTO_NEWS for the crypto news API key.
+The 3 previous keys has to be stored in variables in the .env file with the following names TELEGRAM_TOKEN_KEY for the telegram token, COINMARKETCAP_API for the coinmarketcap API key and CRYPTO_NEWS for the crypto news API key.
 Then run 'bin/main.rb' in Unix OS such as Linux or Mac and 'ruby bin/main.rb' in Windows.
 After all the previous is done, visit the Telegram channel "pricetop10crypto" and run the command /start.

 This Telegram Bot has the following commands: